 Since the more technical terms can sometimes become a bit overwhelming for a coding beginner, I’ve put together this chapter to get you started.

-Surely, you will learn the fundamentals of Computer Science along the way, eventually.
+Surely, you will learn the fundamentals of computer science along the way, eventually.
 But making an effort to understand them before really starting off with coding will speed things up later on, trust me.

-Learning the basics of Computer Science right away will help you reach your goals with coding faster and more efficiently.
+Learning the basics of computer science right away will help you reach your goals with coding faster and more efficiently.
 You quite simply won’t get confused about terminology as often, saving you a lot of time.

-Do I need to be good in math to learn Computer Science?
+Do I need to be good in math to learn computer science?

-Quite often I’m asked whether you need to be really good at math to become a programmer or in order to learn CS.
+I’m often asked whether you need to be really good at math to become a programmer or in order to learn CS.